ggfisher/hello-world/midterm.md

 FROM Sailors S, Reserves R
 WHERE S.sid = R.sid AND R.bid = 103

-The first step is to construct the cross-priduct of our two instances:
+The first step is to construct the cross-product of our two instances:

 |sid|sname|rating|age|sid|bid|day|
 |---|---|---|---|---|---|---|